miquelvir/lsds-2025/labs/3-kafka/README.md

 They need you to build a realtime monitoring system such that:
 - the system **ingests all the metrics in near-realtime**.
 For example: `fc.bcn1.packages.received` is the name of a metric they publish into the system with the number of packages received in the `bcn1` fulfilment center.
-- allow operations engineers to **create and update alarm rules**.
+- allow operations engineers to **create and delete rules**.
 For example: trigger an alarm when `fc.bcn1.packages.received` is above `1000`.
-- process all the ingested metrics and **trigger any alarms in real-time according to the alarm rules**
+- process all the ingested metrics and **trigger alarms in real-time according to the rules**
 - **send notifications when an alarm is triggered** to a Discord channel

 We will call this system Super Simple Realtime Monitoring System (SSRMS).